reed2ep/SeniorDesignProject/Assignments/User Docs.md

 **Wingspan:** Similar to height, this is in Feet and Inches and is used alongside height to optimize possible moves during the route calculation.
 - If you are unsure of your wingspan a good estimate is your height

-**Difficulty Level:** Difficulty level will be used to adjust possible routes as a faster route may be possible but may be too difficult for a beginner.

 After you finish filling out your User Profile hit **Save Profile**.
 Your profile will be saved for all future use.

 ## Using The app
 After you have your profile set up the app is ready to use.
 You have 3 available options.

 **Saved Paths:** If you already calculated a path you can choose to save it for later.
-Those paths wil be saved here for future use.
+Those paths will be saved here for future use.

 ### Step 1: Select one of the following options
 **[Go to Camera:](https://github.com/reed2ep/SeniorDesignProject/blob/main/Assignments/AdditionalInformation/CameraPage.jpg)** Launches camera and allows you to take a live photo of a bouldering problem you would like a path created for.